ThatCADataScientist/Hackathon-Revenue_per_Outlet/README.md

   - Stacked Bar plot to know the count of every Categorical Feature

  2) Preprocessing and Feature Engineering -
-  - Filling missing values
+  - Filling missing values.
+For one feature we applied an Ensemble Voting Classifier to predict values.
   - Dealing with the Skewness of the data by using scalers
-  - Adding new Features to the Dataset
   - Scaling the continous columns
   - One hot Encoding on the categorical columns

   3) Applying models-
   - The problem is a Regression problem used for prediction
   - Various models were used on the above data
-  - The best two performing were the Catboost Regressor and the Stacking Ensemble Regressor Method
+  - The best performing was the Catboost Regressor

   4) Evaluation Metric-

    - Model performance was evaluated on the basis of the prediction of Outlet_sales and the metric to judge it was Root Mean Squared Error.

-   - Error for Catboost Classifier-
+   - Error for Catboost Classifier- 1189.23263304827

-   - Error for Ensemble Classifier-

 # Executive Summary